IPC-Global/QW2024-708380-Zero-Downtime-Migration-of-Qlik-Sense/README.md

 ## :mega: Presentation Highlights

+#### :dart: **Case Study**
-- :dart: **Case Study**: This presentation delves into a compelling case study showcasing the successful migration of Qlik Sense to AWS with zero downtime.
+This presentation delves into a compelling case study showcasing the successful migration of Qlik Sense to AWS with zero downtime.

+#### :gear: **Migration Strategy**
-- :gear: **Migration Strategy**: Learn about the meticulously designed migration strategy that includes duplicating the existing Qlik Sense environment, encompassing data, configurations, and applications.
+Learn about the meticulously designed migration strategy that includes duplicating the existing Qlik Sense environment, encompassing data, configurations, and applications.

+#### :computer: **AWS Installation**
-- :computer: **AWS Installation**: Understand the process of seamlessly installing Qlik Sense on new AWS servers while maintaining data integrity and application functionality.
+Understand the process of seamlessly installing Qlik Sense on new AWS servers while maintaining data integrity and application functionality.

+#### :dart: **Objective**
-- :dart: **Objective**: The primary objective of this migration was to ensure uninterrupted access to analytical insights while leveraging the scalability, reliability, and cost-effectiveness of AWS infrastructure.
+The primary objective of this migration was to ensure uninterrupted access to analytical insights while leveraging the scalability, reliability, and cost-effectiveness of AWS infrastructure.

 ## :file_folder: Contents

-- **Case Study Presentation**: Dive into the detailed presentation that navigates through the entire migration process, highlighting key steps and considerations.
+#### :black_nib: **Case Study Presentation**:
+Dive into the detailed presentation that navigates through the entire migration process, highlighting key steps and considerations.

+#### :page: **Documentation**:
-- **Documentation**: Access supplementary documentation providing additional insights and resources related to the Qlik Sense migration.
+Access supplementary documentation providing additional insights and resources related to the Qlik Sense migration.

 ## :hammer_and_wrench: How to Use This Repository